 Visiting the Herbert family, Nottingham.
 Joseph Herbert was School Board officer and staying in the house as a visitor is Frederick Varney, a school teacher.

-Age sixteen, telephone instrument maker, living at 12 Carrington Street with father John, forty-five, a baker and confectioner, mother Emma, sister Alice Quin and a general servant Gertude Ayers.
+Age sixteen, telephone instrument maker, living at 12 Carrington Street with father John, forty-five, a baker and confectioner, mother Emma, sister Alice Quin and a general servant Gertrude Ayers.

-He was employed at Notts.
-County Asylum (Saxondale); he is listed in their records as a temporary attendant who left to serve in the Armed Forces in the Royal Army Medical Corps.
+After that he was employed at Notts.
+County Asylum (Saxondale); he is listed in their records as a temporary attendant who left to serve in the Armed Forces in the Royal Army Medical Corps in WW1.